Fosowl/Fosowl/README.md

 ### Contact

-Feel free to contact me at this email adress : mlg.fcu@gmail.com
+Feel free to contact me at this email adress : martin.legrand@epitech.eu